-Landlords typically insure the buildings of a leased development, whereas tenants are responsible for insuring its fixtures, trade fixtures and personal property.
+Landlords typically insure the buildings of a leased development, whereas tenants are responsible for insuring its fixtures, trade fixtures and their personal property.
 Insurance premiums paid by the landlord are typically recovered from tenants as additional rent.
 Tenants must typically carry “all-risks” physical damage insurance and general liability insurance.

 A landlord may require a tenant to pay a security deposit and may require the tenant to grant the landlord security over the tenant’s personal property.
 Landlords may also require a third-party guarantee from a parent company or subsidiary.

 Commercial tenants generally do not have the right to continue to occupy the relevant real estate after the expiry or termination of the lease term.
-However, leases often contain an “overholding” clause whereby a tenant may remain in possession on a monthly basis, usually at increased rent (up to 200% of the monthly rent payable during the term).
+However, leases often contain an “overholding” clause whereby a tenant may remain in possession on a monthly basis, usually at increased rent (up to 200% of the monthly rent payable during the lease term).

 Most leases provide that the landlord must first consent to any assignment of a lease, any subletting of the leased premises or any change of corporate control of the tenant.
-The lease will dictate whether or not that consent may or may not be unreasonably withheld and will state the conditions for that consent.
-Most common-law jurisdictions will dictate certain circumstances for which the landlord may withhold consent.
+The lease will dictate whether that consent may or may not be unreasonably withheld and will state the conditions for that consent.
+Most common-law jurisdictions dictate certain circumstances under which the landlord may withhold consent.
 Commercial leases may also give the landlord the right to terminate the lease upon a request for assignment, sublet or change of control.

-A landlord will typically have the right to terminate a lease upon the tenant’s failure to pay rent, upon another material breach that is not cured within a specified time, upon the tenant’s insolvency and upon substantial damage or destruction of the leased premises/building.
+A landlord will typically have the right to terminate a lease upon the tenant’s failure to pay rent, upon another material breach that is not cured within a specified time, upon the tenant’s insolvency, and upon substantial damage or destruction of the leased premises/building.
 Tenants typically either have no right to terminate a lease or may only do so in limited circumstances, such as upon damage or destruction of the leased premises.
 Where a tenant negotiates an early termination right, fees will be payable based on the unamortised value of leasehold improvements paid for by the landlord.

 In common-law jurisdictions, tenants are typically permitted to register evidence of their lease against title to the subject lands in the relevant land registry, although, other than in Quebec, the lease may allow the landlord to prohibit registration.
 Depending on the jurisdiction, the actual lease agreement, a caveat/notice of lease or a short form of lease can be recorded on title to the subject lands.
 Upon the registration of a lease, transfer tax may be payable in British Columbia and Ontario.
-Generally, the tenant is responsible to pay such transfer taxes.
+Generally, the tenant is responsible for paying such transfer taxes.
 In Quebec, a lease with a term that exceeds 40 years, inclusive of renewals, triggers transfer duties.

 A tenant may be forced to vacate leased premises in the event of default.
 Leases often provide that a breach must be material and go uncured beyond a specified grace period before the tenant can be dispossessed.
 In addition, in most jurisdictions a landlord is required to serve notice, specifying the breach and allowing a reasonable period to remedy the breach before they may re-enter the premises.

-A lease may be terminated by governmental or municipal authorities pursuant to legislative authority relating to expropriation (ie, public taking) or condemnation of land.
+A lease may be terminated by government or municipal authorities pursuant to legislative authority relating to expropriation (ie, public taking) or condemnation of land.
 In such cases, compensation will depend on the relevant legislation and both the landlord and tenant may be compensated.